-Hip-Hop is one of those interesting genres of must where the sound quality of the system you listen on is paramount to the experience.
-While good sound quality is a plus for all shapes and sizes of music, there are few genres that rely so heavily on the sound coming out to create the experience.
-Many fail, coming out with over saturated lows and little in the top-end, shaking your head as you’re listening and making the music sound dull.
+Hip-Hop is one of those interesting genres of must where the sound quality of the system you listen to is paramount to the experience.
+While the good sound quality is a plus for all shapes and sizes of music, there are few genres that rely so heavily on the sound coming out to create the experience.
+Many fail, coming out with over-saturated lows and little in the top-end, shaking your head as you’re listening, and making the music sound dull.

 I’m looking for pairs of headphones that have a tight and punchy low-end, smoothness in the top, and an extended feature set that makes the headphones portable and convenient, like Bluetooth or a detachable cable.
 While not all of the headphones I looked for met the last requirement, it does earn extra points for a pair.
 Let’s see what headphones make the cut: